RV Solar Panels: What You Need To Know

 Of course, you most likely will have a pretty massive solar array that has an awesome MPPT solar controller if you've gone the lithium route.

 The Benefits Of Battery Monitors

 Figuring out how much power you use, and therefore how much solar capacity you need, can be a bit of a black art.

 There are so many variables - day to day variance of electrical use, cloud cover that reduces solar energy input, the outside temperature, etc, etc, etc.

-One way to see exactly how much power is going into, and out of, your RV's battery bank is to use a battery monitor.
+One way to see exactly how much power is going into, and out of, your battery bank is to use a battery monitor.

 This precisely measures the amount of electrical current flow in and out of your batteries.

 If you want to get a truly accurate picture of how much solar energy production capacity you need to keep up with your power usage, then a battery monitor should be one of your RV camper must-haves.